Express trains in India

-India has a system of express trains, operated by Indian Railways which comes under the purview of the Ministry of Railways of Government of India.
-As of 2023, it maintains over 108,706 km of tracks, spanning across 68584 km in route length, and operates nearly 3,000 express trains daily.
-According to the Ministry of Railways, express trains travel faster and have limited stops than ordinary passenger trains.
+India has a system of express passenger trains operated by Indian Railways and overseen by the Ministry of Railways of the Government of India.
+As of 2023, the Indian Railways maintains over 108,706 km of tracks, spanning across 68,584 km in route length, and operates nearly 3,000 express trains daily.
+Express trains are permitted to reach higher speeds and have limited stops than ordinary passenger trains.
 Any passenger train with an average speed higher than 55 kph is considered super-fast.

 As of 2023, India does not have any operational high-speed trains.
-The maximum operational speed of 160 kph is achieved by Gatimaan Express and Rani Kamalapati (Habibganj)–Hazrat Nizamuddin Vande Bharat Express on the Tughlakabad–Agra section.
+The maximum operational speed of 160 kph is achieved by Gatiman Express and Rani Kamalapati–Hazrat Nizamuddin Vande Bharat Express on the Tughlakabad–Agra section.

 Earlier steam locomotive operated trains largely operated below 100 kph.
 With the introduction of electric locomotives in later 1920s and newer steam locomotives, speeds of 100 kph were achieved.
 With the movement to AC traction in late 1950s and introduction of diesel locomotives, maximum speeds of up to 120 kph were achieved in the late 1960s.
 With the introduction of high power electric locomotives in the 1990s, operating speeds of 130 kph was achieved with further developments leading to speeds of maximum speeds of 160 kph being realized in the early 2010s.
-Vande Bharat Express, an Electric Multiple Unit (EMU) run service introduced in 2019, is the fastest operational express train with a maximum permitted speed of 160 kph.
+Vande Bharat Express, an electric multiple unit run service introduced in 2019, is the fastest operational express train with a maximum permitted speed of 160 kph.